 ? | it s a QUESTION, is it? |

-To train yourself, morse code kits are available (for children and adults) to transmit Morse here (link)
+To train yourself, morse code kits are available (for children and adults) to transmit Morse here (affiliate link)

 Morse code was developed by Samuel Morse, an American scientist whose name he kept.
 Morse therefore has no meaning or relation to the walrus animal (morse in French).

-Morse Code has been invented in 1835 by Samuel Morse
+Morse Code was invented in 1835 by Samuel Morse